 How does that permanent partial disability percentage rating compensate me for my loss of function?

 The percent rating you receive affects the number of weeks of permanent partial disability benefit checks you will receive.
-If you want to find out more about how long and how much you receive based on these ratings, just read this short article which explains those things.
+The higher the rating given by a doctor, the more weeks of benefits you will receive.